GENERAL RULES & ELIGIBILITY REGULATIONS

 Children must live on Staten Island in order to be eligible to play Staten Island CYO basketball or must attend a Staten Island Catholic school.
 (Exception: see second sentence of Rule # 5 above.)

-Participants must be resident members of the sponsoring parish and they must live within the geographic boundaries of the parish they represent.
+Participants must live within the geographic boundaries of the parish they represent.
 The CYO County Director has final say as to Parish Boundaries and what constitutes Adjoining Parishes well as decisions on all player eligibility.If no program exists in a Parish, or the Player cannot secure a position in the Resident Parish, player must contact County Director for instructions.
 (Simply put on Staten Island you can play CYO Basketball where you live or where you go to school (Catholic School) additionally, you cannot jump back and forth once you establish.

 NOTE: In addition, as started with the 2014-15 CYO season players, parents and guardians signed agreements with the CYO Athletic Committee regarding placement.
 Players found to be in violation of the agreement will be deemed illegal at their next parish upon review by the SICYO office.

 NOTE: The SICYO County office strongly emphasizes, where you played LAST ( last season or the last time you participated in CYO Basketball) is where you play this season.

 Any full time student of a Roman Catholic parish/Roman Catholic private school is eligible to represent that parish/school in a CYO activity.

 Non-Catholics who do not attend a Catholic school may participate with the Catholic parish program within the geographic boundaries in which they reside.A player who cannot secure placement on a team must contact the County Director.